THE ZARGHAMI REPORT

 Highlights

-• Homes took longer to sell, showing that buyers are more selective than they were last year.
+• Homes took longer to sell than last year, showing that buyers were active but still selective.

 Market Conditions